 You hired this professional for a reason.
-That being said, she’s human.
-She may do things differently than you do, or would do.
+That being said, they’re human. they may do things differently than you do, or would do.
 That doesn’t make them wrong, people have diverse ways of handling children.
-It’s easy to pick up on these variances, especially in the beginning, but try to be respectful and give your new nanny the space she needs to blossom in your household.
+It’s easy to pick up on these variances, especially in the beginning, but try to be respectful and give your new nanny the space they needs to blossom in your household.
 Carefully weigh what really matters.
-Certainly something involving a safety concern or a personal boundary you’d communicate about, but if she gets your child dressed in another order than you do or has a varied teeth brushing routine, it may not be worth worrying about.
+Certainly something involving a safety concern or a personal boundary you’d communicate about, but if they get your child dressed in another order than you do or has a varied teeth brushing routine, it may not be worth worrying about.
 In fact, many parents comment on how much they’ve gained from having another adult around, with years of childcare experience, who second handedly taught them a great deal, if they were open-minded and willing to see other methods through this lens.
-At the end of the day, if your children are well cared for and you trust her, then that speaks volumes.
+At the end of the day, if your children are well cared for and you trust them, then that speaks volumes.

-Your nanny has come into her new position with a lot of experience and carefully checked references.
-Trust her to exercise the skills you hired her for without micromanagement.
-Let her establish a routine if one if not already in place and to build a relationship with your child.
-Assuming that you have set up the ground rules already, step back and trust her in your absence to do a good job.
+Your nanny has come into their new position with a lot of experience and carefully checked references.
+Trust them to exercise the skills you hired them for without micromanagement.
+Let them establish a routine if one if not already in place and to build a relationship with your child.
+Assuming that you have set up the ground rules already, step back and trust them in your absence to do a good job.

 PART 2: BEST PRACTICES TO PRACTICE THE PERFECT NANNY RELATIONSHIP